rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 4A6.2.1.
 If the publication bears only a statement relating to manufacture, or multiple such statements, generally assume the manufacturer(s) to also be functioning as publisher(s), distributor(s), etc. Transcribe the statement(s) according to the instructions in 4B, 4C, and 4D.
-Consider the words “place of publication” and “publisher” in those instructions to refer equally to the place of manufacture and name of manufacturer in such cases.
+Consider the words "place of publication" and "publisher" in those instructions to refer equally to the place of manufacture and name of manufacturer in such cases.
 Moguntiae : In typographeio Ioannis Albini, anno 1602 Edmonton : Jas.
 E. Richards, government printer, 1907